L/CPL Thomas P. Noonan Jr. Playground

 On February 5, 1969, his company was ordered to change the position they had been holding near the Vandergrift Combat Base in A Sahau Valley.
 This change was made especially difficult by recent heavy rains; descent down the steep hillside proved treacherous and four leading men in the company were wounded by North Vietnamese soldiers concealed in the area.
 The other members of the company were unable to rescue the four wounded marines in the midst of heavy enemy fire.

 Noonan left his position of relative safety and descended through the hazardous terrain.
 Protected by a rocky outcropping, Noonan shouted words of encouragement to the wounded men.
 Bracing himself, Noonan then made a dash towards the injured men and had started to drag the most seriously wounded one to safety when he was hit by enemy fire.
 Noonan picked himself up and continued to drag the soldier away, but was mortally wounded before he could carry his comrade to safety.
 His heroic actions in the face of harrowing danger so roused his fellow marines that they launched an assault on the enemy positions that forced the North Vietnamese soldiers to withdraw.
-Noonan was awarded the Congressional Medal of Honor, the Purple Heart, the National Defense Service Medal, the Vietnam Service Medal with the bronze stars, and the Republic of Vietnam Campaign Medal.
+Noonan was awarded the Congressional Medal of Honor, the Purple Heart, the National Defense Service Medal, the Vietnam Service Medal with two bronze stars, and the Republic of Vietnam Campaign Medal.

 Amid the surrounding trees and inherent tranquility of the park, Lt.
 Corporal Noonan Playground is a patriotic tribute to a brave young man who made the ultimate sacrifice for his country.

 Directions to L/CPL Thomas P. Noonan Jr. Playground